 1 – Set Yourself Small Goals.
 Set goals like “run 5km” rather than “run a marathon” or “eat less processed food” rather than “lose 100lbs”.
 The small goals will all add up to the bigger goals.

 4 – Morning Internet.
-When you first check the internet in the morning, instead of having an extra 10 minutes in bed or on the sofa to check Facebook and your email, do it whilst walking on the spot.
+Do you check Facebook or your emails first thing in the morning?
+Try doing it whilst walking on the spot.
 You can easily get an extra 2000 steps done before you leave the house.
 Bonus tip: if you click on a link to read a news story or do that super important “how big a Friends fan are you” quiz, run really fast on the spot whilst the link loads.

 5- Take The Stairs.
-There are usually always stairs next to the escalator, yet most of us will get on the escalator.
+There are usually always stairs next to the escalator or lift, yet most of us will take the easy option.
 Take the stairs instead to get some extra steps in and feel the burn in your legs.

 6 – Drink Your Greens.
 Start each day with a green smoothie to get in lots of vitamins before you have even left the house.
+A smoothie doesn’t have to replace a meal, it can be in addition to one.
 This is my favourite easy Green Smoothie Recipe.

 7 – Focus on portion sizes.
-Anyone that has ever measured out a sensible portion of pasta will know that we are often eating way to big a portion size.
+Anyone that has ever measured out a sensible portion of pasta will know that we are often eating way too big a portion size.
 If you don’t want to change what you are eating, try focusing on the portion size of that.
+You could use a smaller plate too.

 8 – Compliment Yourself.
 When you look in the mirror first thing in the morning, instead of being negative about yourself, give yourself a compliment.
 Perhaps you really like your smile – tell yourself that.
 It doesn’t have to be a compliment about the way you look – celebrate everything you can do, not just what you look like.
 You can read more positive body image tips here.

 9 – Read Labels.
-One of the healthiest changes I made was moving away from any food that had a label (fresh food rarely does, but most processed food does), but before that I started reading the ingredients on all the labels.
-I was so shocked at what actually went in to the food I was eating that it helped me to eat fresher, less processed food.
+One of the healthiest changes I made was starting reading the ingredients on all the labels.
+I was so shocked at what actually went in to the food I was eating that it helped me to eat more fresher, less processed food.

 10 – Make The Most Of TV Adverts.
 TV advert breaks can be wasted time before our favourite show comes back on, so make the most of them by doing a mini workout.
 Get the whole family involved too and turn it in to a bit of a competition.
 Here is what I do during the adverts.